jxmot/node-dht-udp/firebase/cloudfuncs/README.md

 **NOTE**: Occasionally the deployment may fail.
 If this occurs check your code and support files to insure that they are correct.
 Then try the deployment again.
 I've seen occurrences where a deployment will fail, and an subsequent attempt is successful.

+### Removing All Records

+As the database increases in size the Firebase Console will prohibit any attempts to remove or even add records.
+The easiest solution to remove all records is to import the `erase_all.json` file.
+The file's only contents are `{}`.